In this article, I will go over 18 survival skills your kid should know ASAP.

 People in towns and other densely inhabited areas don’t give any thought to wild animals.
 Nonetheless, they pose a genuine challenge.

-Folks, we’re not at the top of the food chain.
 Wildlife is a real challenge in the wilderness.

-Determine the wildlife in your town, then teach your child how to prevent coming in contact with them and what to do if they come into contact with it.
+Determine the wildlife in your town, then teach your child how to prevent coming in contact with them and what to do if they come into contact with them.
 It may literally mean the difference between life and death.

 Here is exactly how to prevent and survival animal attacks.

 Humans can last for extended periods of time without food.
 Water, on the other hand, is a different story.
 We won’t be able to do without it for long.
 Your child should know not only where to find water, but also how to keep it safe to drink.

 We need it, but we cannot drink dirty water without becoming ill or dying.
 A simple Lifestraw in their pack may be a perfect addition.
 Teach them other techniques, such as boiling over a hot pit.